The spectral gap and principle eigenfunction of the random conductance model in a line segment: Introduction

-The Random Conductance Model can be defined on more general graph.
-Due to the reversibility, there are many tools such as electrical networks, harmonic analysis, homogenization theory, heat-kernel decay etc.\ applicable to obtain detailed results about the behavior of the random walk, like quenched invariance principle \cite{Andres2015Invariance} on $\bbZ^d$, the speed \cite{Berger2013speed, Berger2019speed} on $\bbZ^2$, heat kernel estimates \cite{Barlow2004supercritical, Mathieu2004Isoperimetry} on percolation clusters and so on.
+In dimensions $d \ge 2$, Boivin and Depauw \cite{Boivin2003Spectral} established homogenization of the spectrum under uniform ellipticity, which was later extended to weaker assumptions in \cite{Neukamm2017homogenization, Flegel2019Homogenization}.
+In regimes with heavy-tailed conductances, anomalous spectral behavior and different scaling limits were identified, see \cite{Flegel2018heavy}.
+These works focus primarily on convergence of eigenvalues and eigenfunctions at the macroscopic level.
+Some other properties of the Random Conductance Model are also investigated, like quenched invariance principal \cite{Andres2015Invariance} on $\bbZ^d$, the speed \cite{Berger2013speed, Berger2019speed} on $\bbZ^2$, heat kernel estimates \cite{Barlow2004supercritical, Mathieu2004Isoperimetry} on percolation clusters and so on.
 We refer to \cite[Section 1.3]{Dario2021quantitative} for comments on recent progress on the random conductance model and the stochastic homogenization method.
 When the conductances on each edge are homogenously equal to one, concerning general graphs we refer to \cite{Friedman1993geometric} for geometric insight into the eigenvectors.
 Additionally, we point to \cite[Section 1.1.1]{Gross2024eigenvalues} for related works about the relations between eigenvalues and the heat kernel.

-A related model is the random walk with random rates where the walker at site $i$ waits for an exponential time of mean $\tau_i$ and then jumps to one of its neighbors uniformly with $(\tau_i)_{i \in V}$ being IID, Fontes, Isopi and Newman in \cite{Fontes2002RWRR} proves the aging phenomenon when the law of $\tau_i$ is in the domain of attraction of a stable law of exponent $\ga<1$.
-Another related model is random walk in dynamical environment: the jumping rate of the random walk depends on whether its current position is occupied by a particle governed by a homogenous exclusion process.
-Its asymptotic behavior is studied in \cite{hilario2020random,huveneers2015random}, and the hydrodynamic limit of the exclusion process from the perspective of this walker is studied in \cite{avena2015symmetric}.
-When the exclusion process starts from equilibrium, an invariance principle about the random walk is proved in \cite{jara2020symmetric}.